smuellerDD/leancrypto/README.md

   * SHAKE-based PRNG

-  * SP800-90A Hash and HMAC DRBG
+  * SP800-90A CTR, Hash and HMAC DRBG

   * ChaCha20-based PRNG - see https://www.chronox.de/lrng for specification